-Hercules Protecting the Balance Between Pleasure and Virtue is Ligare’s allusion to Dürer’s Hercules at the Crossroads (1498c.).
-What Dürer implies, Ligare makes emphatic.
+Hercules Protecting the Balance Between Pleasure and Virtue is Legare’s allusion to Albrecht Dürer’s Hercules at the Crossroads (1498c.).
+But what Dürer implies, Ligare makes emphatic.
 His essential change is the picnic.
 He shows no food; instead, Ligare places Pleasure on a blue cloth next to a basket of apples.

-The scene evokes Pleasure, love in the flesh, sprawled on a cloth trying to ward off Virtue’s wrath and a heavy cudgel.
+The scene evokes Pleasure and love, sprawled on a cloth trying to ward off Virtue’s wrath and a heavy cudgel.
 As usual, Hercules’ choice is never resolved; the picnic is interrupted—and unresolved.
-Ligare may also suggest that choosing between Pleasure and Virtue is no picnic (perhaps an intended pun).
-Also, Legare has not included the figure of Pan.
+Legare may also suggest that choosing between Pleasure and Virtue is no picnic (perhaps an intended pun).
+Also, Ligare does not include the figure of Pan.

-The basket is filled with cherries, peaches, and grapes, often symbols of sexuality.
+The basket is filled with cherries, peaches, and grapes, which are symbols of sexuality.
 There is no wine.

 Featured Image: David Ligare.
 Hercules Protecting the Balance Between Pleasure and Virtue (1993). http://www.davidligare.com/